MohammedAldaif/AirBnB_clone_v4/README.md

 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object
+* get an object by its id.
+* count the number of objects

 ## Table of Content
 * [Environment](#environment)